teaql/teaql-quick-start/quick-start/function-patten.md

 Here are the steps.

-1. open your postman and create a workspace first, and click **New** to create a collection.
+1. open your postman and create a workspace first, and click **New** to create a collection. then Add a new request in this collection.

 2. write a function for registering a family in IntelliJ IDEA.